Precision limit under weak coupling with an ancillary qubit: conclusion

 \section{conclusion}

 In summary, we incorporate the unconditional measurement on ancillary qubit to the phase estimation over a probe spin ensemble.
-The two components are weakly coupled to each other via a general Heisenberg XXZ interaction.
-It is a metrology protocol for large-spin systems without GHZ-like state, nonlinear Hamiltonian, and strong or tunable external coupling strength.
+The two components are weakly coupled to each other via a general Heisenberg XXZ interaction, that does not constrain the magnitude of ancillary-qubit frequency as in the previous work on ZZ interaction~\cite{ChenJing2025}.
+It is a metrology protocol without large-scale entanglement, nonlinear Hamiltonian, and strong or tunable external coupling strength.
 In our measurement-based metrology protocol, either polarized state or thermal state with a large probe size $N$ can be used to achieve an exact or asymptotic Heisenberg-scaling behavior $N^2$ in parameter estimation.
-We show that this quadratic scaling behavior is insensitive to the precise controls over the direction of the phase encoding and the coupling strengths.
-To achieve the ultimate precision, we propose to minimize the phase sensitivity through the parity detection on either the probe system or the ancillary qubit.
-It turns out that in both schemes, the phase sensitivity can approach the Heisenberg limit at the optimal working points.
+We show that this quadratic scaling behavior is insensitive to the precise controls over the direction of the phase encoding, the probe state initialization, and the coupling strengths.
+To achieve the ultimate precision in a more efficient way, we propose to perform the parity detection on either probe or ancillary qubit.
+It turns out that by both methods, the phase sensitivity can approach the Heisenberg limit at the optimal working points.
 Under certain conditions, one can achieve optimal metrology precision over the entire regime of the to-be-estimated phase.
 In essence, our work paves an economical way toward the Heisenberg-scaling metrology.